jelie-05/MMCL/README.md

 ```
 `--perturbation` refers to CSV file, where the miscalibration errors are saved, e.g., `neg_master`.
 Two evaluation methods are implemented, namely evaluation metrics and CKA analysis.
 They can be enabled by giving `--eval_metrics` and `--cka` respectively.

+## Dataset
+This paper used the KITTI Raw dataset and the derived miscalibration dataset.
+The dataset should be stored in folder 'data', with the miscalibration dataset saved as `perturbation_(type).csv`.

+## Results
+(See Thesis)

+## Sources
 External sources:
 Kitti downloader is from https://github.com/Deepak3994/Kitti-Dataset.git
 Kitti loader adapted from https://github.com/joseph-zhang/KITTI-TorchLoader